Skip to main content

 • Enabled: Available for message sending

-• Disabled: Temporarily excluded from failover chain
+• Disabled: Temporarily excluded from the failover chain

-• Priority: Order in failover sequence
+• Priority: Order in the failover sequence

 Best Practices

-• Configure multiple providers
+• Configure multiple providers to take advantage of failover

 • Set different priorities to control failover order

-• Test provider configurations before going live
+• Test provider configurations for emails before going live by using the test email endpoint

 • Monitor provider performance and adjust priorities as needed